anltnmse60906/ADA-Restaurant-Booking-System/README.md

 In short, what you need to do is that:

 1. Go to [Google API Console](https://console.developers.google.com/apis/credentials) to create a web-client
-2. If you don't have any Google project, you have to create a Google project
+2. If you don't have any Google project, you have to create a Google project.
+If you already have the Google project, go to `step 4` to create a new web-client
 3. You have to make configuration on `OAuth consent screen`
 4. Create new credentials by click on `Create credentials`
 5. Select `OAuth client ID`